DrEmpiricism/Optimize-Offline/README.md

 The following System Applications are safe to remove:

-- BioEnrollment (providing no biometrics will be used)
+- BioEnrollment (provided no biometrics will be used)
 - CallingShellApp
 - MicrosoftEdge
 - MicrosoftEdgeDevToolsClient